johnschriner/presentations/digitalocean.md

 <img src="http://i.imgur.com/JNkP3iz.png" alt="uncommenting line 768" width="600">

-We now need to configure Lighttpd to use PHP-FPM instead of spawn-fcgi.
+We now need to configure Lighttpd to use PHP-FPM instead of its default spawn-fcgi.
-To do this, cd to Lighttpd's configuration file directory:
+To do this, `cd` to Lighttpd's configuration file directory:

         cd /etc/lighttpd/conf-available/
 Then make a backup copy of `15-fastcgi-php.conf`: